Aiken church offering forgiveness but seeking answers following sign vandalism

 No suspects have been named, and neighbors near the area do not have any surveillance footage of the night the vandalism could have taken place, Smith said.

-Anyone with any information about the vandalism is encouraged to contact Aiken Public Safety at 803-642-7740.
+Anyone with any information about the vandalism is encouraged to call Aiken Public Safety at 803-642-7740.